 How to Make Healthy Oatmeal Muffins

-- Mash bananas: In a large mixing bowl, mash bananas with a fork or masher.
-You’ll find the riper and softer they are the easier they mash to a smoother consistency.
+- Mash bananas: In a large bowl, mash bananas with a fork or masher.
+You’ll find the riper and softer are your bananas, the easier they mash to a smoother consistency.

-- Add all ingredients except oats and flour: To the same bowl, add the milk, maple syrup, oil, vanilla, cinnamon, baking powder, baking soda, and salt.
+- Add liquid ingredients and baking staples: To the same bowl, add the milk, maple syrup, oil, vanilla, cinnamon, baking powder, baking soda, and salt.
 Whisk everything to combine well.

-- Hydrate the oats: To the muffin batter, add in the oats and the oat flour.
+- Hydrate the oats: To make the oatmeal muffin batter, add in the oats and the oat flour.
 Stir to mix well and allow the batter to sit for 10 minutes.

-- Scoop and bake: Fill the muffin pan with equal amounts of batter in each prepared cup and sprinkle extra oats on top if you wish.
-Bake on the middle rack for 17 minutes.
+- Scoop and bake: Fill the muffin pan with equal amounts of batter in each prepared muffin cup and sprinkle extra oats on top, if you wish.
+Bake healthy oatmeal muffins on the middle rack for 17 minutes.

-- Cool: Remove healthy oatmeal muffins from the oven and let them cool for 5 minutes before serving.
+- Cool the muffins: Remove oat muffins from the oven and let them cool on a wire rack for 5 minutes before serving.

 Tips for Best Results

-- Don’t skip the spray.
-Muffins that don’t have a lot of fat tend to stick to the liners more easily and spraying with non-stick cooking spray is a must!
+- Don’t skip the cooking spray: Muffins that don’t have a lot of fat tend to stick to the liners more easily and spraying with non-stick cooking spray is a must.

 FAQs